 All the precious grid substation equipment and power transformers will lose their electrical power in no time.

-In these phases of an EMP attack, you best believe that it will lead to disruption of everything that makes use of electronic circuitry.
+In these phases of an EMP attack, you best believe that it will disrupt everything that uses electronic circuitry.
 This includes all electronics in airplanes, cards, electric grids, and your residential solar system.
 This damage will likely be irreversible.

-In either case, fixing the electric system will take weeks or months for a complete replacement of critical parts and slow stabilization of the grid.
+In either case, fixing the electric system will take weeks or months to replace critical parts and slow the stabilization of the grid.

 Additionally, if projected in the right direction, a coronal mass ejection (CME) could act like the E3 phase of an EMP attack.
 CME surprisingly happens often, except they rarely impact us.

 The first recorded CME struck Earth in 1859, which led to electricity zapping in the telegraph system.
 It was the biggest CME hit.
-In 2012, a near-miss incident also happened, which could have cost a massive loss of U.S. $2 trillion by putting out enormous transfers.
+In 2012, a near-miss incident also happened, which could have cost a massive U.S. $2 trillion loss by putting out enormous transfers.

-There was a 12% chance for a mega CME storm to hit Earth by 2020, but that did not happen.
+There was a 12% chance for a mega CME storm to hit Earth in 2020, but that did not happen.
 So far, we are in the safe!

 Now, the main question arises…